Site icon Voluntouring.org

 Requirements to participate

 In general, a good command of the English language (or the language of the host country) can come in handy.
-Some projects may require special skills.
+Some projects may require special skills, but many opportunities are open to motivated beginners.

 What do I get? – BENEFITS